 You’ve also seen no doubt, “square drills and “round drills” Square drills are more precise and produce mosaic like results, but are harder to get into a straight line.
 Round drills are more abstract looking and maybe leave a few gaps in the picture.
 They tend to be best for beginners.
 All the gems, generally, are 25mm in size.

 Partial vs Full Drills

-Partial drills…these kits are partially designed to accommodate gem patterns.
-Full drills involve the gems covering the whole picture in rows.(It almost looks like cross-stitch or needlepoint close-up.)
-If you’re not sure how long of a time commitment you’d like to undergo, I would recommend you look at the partial drill kits, which have the pretty gems interspersed in a pattern within an actual painting/design.
+As the name implies, partial drills cover parts of a design; full drills involve the gems covering the whole picture in rows.(It almost looks like cross-stitch or needlepoint close-up.)
+If you’re not sure how long of a time commitment you’d like to undergo, I would recommend you look at the partial drill kits.

-So you might need to persevere a little more with a full drill, but the results can be astounding.
-Ok…enough chit-chat.
-Are you ready to get your bling on too?
+So you might need to persevere a little more with a full drill, but the results can be pretty impressive.

 There’s certainly no lack of subject matter available to you when looking for a new diamond painting kit.
 Birds, cats, beach scenes, flowers, you name it!
 The key is to start with a simple design; in which case I suggest the round gems and partial drill kits which may take you a few hours.

 All of the kits below I have chosen, include all the materials you need to get started creating a winning piece of art:

 - Diamonds (colors bagged individually)

 - Stylus applicator pen

 - Tray to put the diamonds in as you work